To do — auxiliary verb

 - By not using a contraction, the verb ‘do’ is automatically used for emphasis.

 To negate, that is, to make sentences or questions negative.
-We don’t use ‘to do’ to negate other auxiliary verbs
+But not with other auxiliary verbs.

 - I don’t like tomatoes.